-- (1) The stock option granted to Mr. Barkeley becomes exercisable in increments of 50% of the number of shares granted on December 31, 1997 and 1998 so that the option is fully exercisable on and after December 31, 1998.
-The stock option granted to Mr. Berenato becomes exercisable in increments of 25% of the number of shares granted on the anniversary date of the date of grant so that the option is fully exercisable on and after January 2, 2001.
+- (1) The stock option granted to Mr. Barkeley becomes exercisable on and after December 31, 1998.
+The stock options granted to the other named executive officers become exercisable in increments of 25% of the number of shares granted on the anniversary date of the date of grant so that the options are fully exercisable on and after January 27, 2002.
 However, the stock options become fully exercisable immediately in the event of a change of control of the Corporation.
 A change of control of the Corporation is defined in the stock option agreement to mean a change in control of a nature that would be required to be reported in response to Item 6(e) of Schedule 14A of Regulation 14A promulgated under the Exchange Act.
 Such a change in control is deemed conclusively to have occurred in the event of certain tender offers, mergers or consolidations, the sale, lease, exchange or transfer of substantially all of the assets of the Corporation, the acquisition by a person or group of 25% (or in the case of The Clark Estates, Inc., 30%) or more of the outstanding voting securities of the Corporation, the approval by the shareholders of a plan of liquidation or dissolution of the Corporation, or certain changes in the members of the Board of Directors of the Corporation. - (2) The exercise price may be paid by delivery of already owned shares. - (3) These amounts represent certain assumed rates of annual appreciation specified in the regulations adopted by the SEC.
 The actual value, if any, on stock option exercises will be dependent on a number of factors, including the price performance of the Corporation's Common Stock.
 There can be no assurance that the rates of appreciation presented in the table will be achieved.